Modality and Task Adaptation for Enhanced Zero-shot Composed Image Retrieval: Introduction

 \section{Introduction}

-Composed Image Retrieval (CIR)~\cite{vo2019composing,clip4cir} focuses on retrieving target images that align closely with a reference image while incorporating specified textual modifications.
-This approach leverages bi-modal queries, combining visual and textual inputs to enable users to perform more precise and flexible searches.
-Recently, the increasing availability of pre-training image-text models~\cite{clip,align,albef} has spurred interest in CIR for practical applications, particularly in e-commerce and online search.
-Supervised CIR methods~\cite{vo2019composing,clip4cir} utilize labeled triplets $(I_r, T_c, I_t)$, where $I_r$ represents the reference image, $T_c$ denotes the textual modification, and $I_t$ is the target image.
-However, obtaining sufficient labeled triplets is challenging due to the labor-intensive and time-consuming manual annotations~\cite{cirr,fashioniq}, resulting in smaller datasets that limit the generalization ability.
+Composed Image Retrieval (CIR)~\cite{cir} has attracted growing interest in recent years, aiming to retrieve target images that align closely with a bi-modal query consisting of a reference image and a relative caption.
+Compared with traditional image retrieval~\cite{deepfusion}, CIR integrates visual and textual inputs to enable more flexible searches.
+With the availability of large-scale vision-language pretraining (VLP) models~\cite{clip,align,blip}, CIR has made substantial progress, facilitating its applications in various real-world scenarios, particularly in e-commerce and web search.

-Instead of relying heavily on pre-collected triplet datasets, Zero-shot Composed Image Retrieval (ZS-CIR)~\cite{pic2word,serealcirco,lincir} has emerged as a scalable solution to overcome the limitations of supervised CIR.
-Compared to CIR, ZS-CIR can harness significantly larger and more diverse publicly available datasets that encompass a broader range of domains and semantic categories.
-Specifically, the training datasets for CIR typically comprise tens of thousands of samples, such as FashionIQ~\cite{fashioniq} with approximately 47k samples, while CIRR~\cite{cirr} has a size of around 29k.
-In contrast, ZS-CIR leverages datasets that scale up to millions or even billions for training, e.g., Laion-5b~\cite{laion}, CC3M~\cite{cc3m}, thereby equipping the models with enhanced zero-shot capabilities.
+Supervised CIR approaches~\cite{clip4cir,blip4cir,sprc} utilize labeled triplets $(I_r, T_c, I_t)$, where $I_r$ represents the reference image, $T_c$ denotes the relative caption, and $I_t$ is the target image.
+However, it is both labor-intensive and time-consuming to manually collect and annotate sufficient triplet data, which results in relatively small-scale datasets~\cite{cirr,fashioniq} and restricts the generalization capability.
+Instead of relying heavily on manually annotated triplets, Zero-Shot Composed Image Retrieval (ZS-CIR)~\cite{pic2word,serealcirco} has emerged as a scalable solution to overcome the limitations of supervised CIR.
+In comparison, ZS-CIR benefits from much larger and more diverse publicly available datasets~\cite{cc3m,laion} that encompass a broad range of domains and semantics, thereby equipping models with enhanced generalization ability.

-The main problem faced by ZS-CIR is how to effectively combine textual and visual features to establish a comprehensive query for retrieving.
-To address this issue, projection-based approaches have been proposed.
-As illustrated in Figure~\ref{fig1}(i), Pic2Word~\cite{pic2word} and SEARLE~\cite{serealcirco} utilize a textual inversion network~\cite{personalizingword,textinv} to project the input image feature into the token embedding space.
-The projected feature is then concatenated with other text tokens and fed into the text encoder, leveraging the ability of text encoder to flexibly integrate information from the input token sequence.
-Another notable work~\cite{lincir} eliminates the use of image encoder and relies solely on text-based projection training, dramatically reducing resource consumption during training and achieves even superior performance.